tlswg/tls13-spec/draft-ietf-tls-tls13.md

 for replay.
 In this case, it is better to reject early data than to risk greater exposure to replay attacks.

-#### Ticket Age

-%%% Key Exchange Messages
-       struct {
-           uint32 ticket_age;
-       } TicketAge;

-When the client sends the "early_data" extension, it MUST also send a "ticket_age" extension in its EncryptedExtensions block.
-This value contains the time elapsed since the client learned about the server configuration that it is using, in milliseconds.
-This value can be used by the server to limit the time over which early data can be replayed.
-Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.

 ### Server Parameters

 ####  Encrypted Extensions